stephanlamoureux/blog/posts/git-a-grip-2.md

 git commit -m "Created README"
 ```

-The `-m` flag stands for "message", and it's important to put a detailed description with each one of your commits.
+The `-m` flag stands for "message", it's important to put a detailed description with each one of your commits.
 You will thank yourself later and if other developers look at the commit history it helps to see more than "I hope this works" in the description.

 If you make a typo or want to change your description, use the following command to edit your commit message: